ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/cx_standards/consent.md

 <br><br>
 The standards in this section outline insight description requirements that apply where an insight disclosure consent is being sought and may also feature in CDR Receipts and Dashboards.
 These standards do not alter any existing rules obligations for CDR receipts or dashboards.
 <br><br>
 **Note:** The use of the term ‘data recipients’ to refer to accredited data recipients is consistent with the data standards nomenclature.
-Where these standards refer to ‘data recipient’, this should not be taken to mean a non-accredited person or trusted adviser.
+Where these standards refer to ‘data recipient’, this **SHOULD NOT** be taken to mean a non-accredited person or trusted adviser.

 |Area|CX Standard|
 |-------------------|------------------------------|